-Only evidence that is admitted during the Student Conduct Conference or hearing shall be considered in judging the matter.
+Only evidence that is admitted during the Student Conduct Conference or hearing shall be considered in determining outcomes.

 The University is not bound by formal rules of evidence.
 Evidence or information that may not be admissible in a court of law may be admissible in a conduct hearing or as part of an investigation; however, hearsay evidence may not be used to establish a fact necessary to support a decision in a case.
-The Hearing Officer or the Chairperson of the University Conduct Board will decide what information is admissible as part of a hearing.
+The hearing officer or the hearing facilitator will decide what information is admissible as part of a hearing.

-Court documents, including affidavits of probable cause, preliminary hearing transcripts, and other relevant court and public records, may be utilized at a Student conduct hearing given their inherent reliability, even when the person that prepared them is not available to testify or answer questions.
+Court documents, including affidavits of probable cause, preliminary hearing transcripts, and other relevant court and public records, may be utilized at a student conduct hearing, in addition to Residence Life incident reports, given their inherent reliability, even when the person that prepared them is not available to testify or answer questions.